Geodesic Planes in Geometrically Finite Manifolds: Acknowledgements

 \section{Acknowledgements}

 I would like to thank my advisor, Nimish Shah, for suggesting the problem and for his guidance, support and for numerous valuable discussions.
 I thank the anonymous referees for carefully reading this article and the suggestions that improved the exposition.
+I would like to thank Yongquan Zhang for pointing out an error in Proposition~\ref{finiteness of orbits in each degree} in a previous version.

 [1]{$^{#1}$}